 Note: Contractor in this context refers to tax status.
 Some temporary or fixed-term positions may be called a contract but classify you as a W-2 employee for tax purposes.

 If you start a solo firm, your tax treatment is generally the same as independent contractors.
-If you organize your firm as an LLC, you may be able to elect to be taxed as a corporation.
-Some states allow law firms to incorporate as professional corporations.
+If you organize your law firm as an LLC, you may be able to elect to be taxed as a corporation.
+Some states also allow law firms to incorporate as professional corporations.

 Being taxed as a corporation allows you to pay yourself as an employee.
 A common tax strategy is to elect S-corporation status.
 This passes the corporation’s income to your own tax return instead of paying corporate income taxes.
 You can potentially split your income into wages subject to FICA taxes and dividends that are only subject to ordinary income taxes when you do this.
 So you can potentially save on Social Security and Medicare taxes.